cmcclister/Breakout/README.md

-# bouncy-bouncy
+# Breakout

-The arcade classic "Breakout" in ES6 JS and HTML5 Canvas
+The arcade classic in ES6 JS and HTML5 Canvas